-He's never surprised by new findings or developments.
-God knows everything.
-God is capable of learning nothing.
-The theologians say that God is "omniscient" - the term means "all-knowing."
+God is never surprised by new findings or new developments.
+He knows everything there is to know.
+He's capable of learning nothing.
+The theologians say God is "omniscient" - the term means "all-knowing."

 And God is also all-wise!